aneleh-cikab/saas-in-european-public-sector/README.md

 Raw data (app.
 5 GB) can be downloaded from the following link: https://aneleh-cikab.cloud/SaaS-in-EUps.tar.gz

-Parsed data and analysis outputs (app.
-13 GB) can be downloaded from: XXX.
+Parsed data and outputs (app.
+13 GB) can be downloaded from: http://aneleh-cikab.cloud/SaaS-in-EUps-parsed.tar.
 This folder should be placed in the cloned repository as is, to ensure the code runs.